 ”With this type of service, the criteria for deciding where to place your load becomes much more granular and accurate.
 Of course, leading to better decisions.”

 In many of the cases HPE and Kostner worked with, it seemed local operations were cheaper than the cloud.
 Thus, the established truth that cloud service costs less does not always hold.
 But calculations often don’t show this, because many companies don’t have good enough control over their TCO.

 ”I’ve seen so many examples where people take a chance on which form of operation is best.
 Because the alternative is weeks or months of work together with consultants to reach a decision.
 But it’s now possible to achieve a well-informed decision in just three days, from start to finish.”

 Improve results with more customers

 But are there any drawbacks to relying on an AI to figure out the basis instead of consultants?
-Peter Werdenhoff believes that in some cases, it can certainly help to augment decision making with consultancy support.
+Stephane Lahaye believes that in some cases, it can certainly help to augment decision making with consultancy support.
 At least for the time being.

 ”It builds on machine learning, meaning all the data points loaded connects to an AI engine, which then compares – anonymously of course – to other cases.
 So the more customers who use the system, the better the service becomes.
 The service will sharpen itself over time, becoming better and better.”

 Clarity is primarily an optimisation tool, but it’s not only a matter of comparing what a cloud service costs against local operations.
 It’s also an effective way of creating an inventory for local systems and licenses.
 The critical thing to remember is that there are no simple solutions.
 In some cases, a cloud service may be the right choice, in another a local operation and a third a service provider.